kevingostomski/bootstrap-nice-select/README.md

 - Localization
 - Get data in JSON format using AJAX/Fetch and have them searchable
 - Allow users to type in new options and add it on the fly
+- Setting icons option to override possible currently available themes
+- Options for calling methods which will be automatically added after the respective event listeners

 # Installation